 While it’s true that the online public expects better customer experiences from retailers, these experiences have to be when they want it.

 When it comes to (poor) retargeting campaigns, almost half of users will ignore the ad out of pure annoyance.
-When this happens, users are acting out in reactance to the persuasion attempt.
+And when this happens, users are acting out in reactance to the persuasion attempt.

 As an online marketer, there needs to be constant attention to delighting the audience and making their lives easier.
-Intrusive advertisements that disrupt the user experience after leaving a brand platform should always be approached with a breath of caution.
+Intrusive advertisements that disrupt the user experience after leaving a brand platform should always be approached with caution.

 Enhancing trust with your proposition is no longer something that can be implicitly inferred.
 Instead, it needs to be explicitly stated and reinforced.

 Stemming from distrust is its little brother, scrutiny.
-Because we live in a society that likes to have the facts in front of them when making a decision, be prepared for your audience to tear apart each of your claims.
+Because we live in a society that likes to have the facts first when making a decision, be prepared for your audience to tear apart each of your claims.